Harmonic Persistent Homology

 \subsection{Harmonic persistent homology spaces of filtrations induced by functions}

 We now consider filtrations of finite simplicial complexes induced by functions.
-Our goal is to prove that the harmonic persistent homology spaces of such filtrations are stable with respect to perturbations of of the functions defining them. \hide{ We prove two stability theorems below ( Theorems~\ref{thm:stable} and \ref{thm:stable-persistent}) which should be seen as analogs of similar stability theorems for classical persistent homology. }
+Our goal is to prove that the harmonic persistent homology spaces of such filtrations are stable with respect to perturbations of of the functions defining them.